sammyd/iOS8-day-by-day-book/manuscript/01-swift-intro.md

 are also unable to mutate the struct itself (i.e. the `u` property).
 This is because a struct is a __value type__.

-The behaviour is subtly different with a class:
+The behavior is subtly different with a class:

     class MyClass {
       let t = 12